 Martin Feldstein is the George F. Baker Professor of Economics at Harvard University.
-For more than 20 years, he has also been President From 1982 to 1984, Dr. Feldstein was Chairman of the President's Council of Economic Advisors.
+For more than 20 years, he has also been President and CEO of the National Bureau of Economic Research.
+From 1982 to 1984, Dr. Feldstein was

 2007 Bradley Prizes award recipients